 How Does the babybay Baby Co-Sleeper Do Safety Differently?

-At babybay, we believe that your family’s health and safety is what matters most.
+As a company, babybay believes that your family’s health and safety is what matters most.

 We were proud when we received the gold star for safety from ASTM International, TÜV Rheinland, and Confidence in Textiles (some of the biggest names in safety certification!).
 But that wasn’t enough for us.